Hannover Medical School (MHH)

 - Endovascular treatment of cerebral, craniofacial and spinal arteriovenous malformations

-- Treatment of superficial vascular malformations (venous malformations) by means of direct puncture and administration of sclerotherapy agents
+- Treatment of superficial vascular malformations (venous malformations) with direct puncture and administration of sclerosing drugs

-- Catheter therapy using biplanar plane panel angiography system, with the possibility of 3D rotational angiography
+- Catheter-based therapy using a biplanar flat-panel angiography system, with the possibility of 3D rotational angiography

 - Other medical services